owen05/rocketfi-tutorial/docs/source/index.rst

 Welcome to Rocketfi's documentation!
 ===================================

-**Rocketfi** provides a range of liquidity solutions for the Defi ecosystem of TON
+**Rocketfi** provides liquidity solutions for the Defi ecosystem of TON

 Check out the :doc:`api` section for further information